Study Shows Over-estimating Future Traffic Leads to Unnecessary Projects

 Madison – A new analysis by 1000 Friends of Wisconsin finds that Wisconsin Department of Transportation (WISDOT) traffic projections used to justify highway expansions are nowhere near materializing.
 Simply updating traffic forecasts to re-evaluate projects could save Wisconsin taxpayers over a billion dollars according to the statewide land use organization.

-“State leaders are planning for a transportation future that isn’t materializing, while they let critical local roads and transit systems crumble,” said Steve Hiniker, Executive Director.
+View all of the projections“State leaders are planning for a transportation future that isn’t materializing, while they let critical local roads and transit systems crumble,” said Steve Hiniker, Executive Director.
 “While these massive and costly highway expansion projects are questionable at best, there’s no question that local roads and transit systems need repair and maintenance immediately.
 It’s time for state leaders to fix it first, and stop wasting taxpayer transportation dollars on costly highway expansion projects until we can better assess whether they are really needed.”

 The study analyzes traffic projections that led to the authorization of 11 highway expansion projects and compares them to recent traffic counts in the current highway corridors.
 The analysis finds that recent traffic counts on all of the 11 projects are unlikely to come close to the projections offered by WISDOT.
 Traffic projections are just one of several factors that are used to determine the need for highway expansion but they are crucial in getting federal matching funds.